 When is the best time to visit Israel?

 Israel is a very tourism-friendly country, so there’s really no wrong time to visit.
 However, many tourist attractions may be closed on the Sabbath (sundown Friday through sundown Saturday) and major holidays and observances, so you should consider that when you’re planning the length of your trip.
 Your hand-crafted touring itinerary will account for the Sabbath and any holidays during your stay.
 Peak travel months are December (second half), June, and July; the Passover (spring) and Sukkot (fall) holidays are also quite busy.
-While travel during peak seasons isn’t usually difficult, it does tend to be more expensive, and it’s best to book well in advance.
+While travel during peak seasons isn’t usually difficult, it does tend to be more expensive (and tourist sites can get quite crowded), and it’s best to book well in advance.
 If you’re flexible with your travel dates, off-peak touring can be a great value.

 Why do you recommend traveling with a professional tour guide?

 Simply put, Israel is one of those places with so many fascinating and complicated stories to tell that it’s just not enough to show up and look at sites of interest.
 An expert tour guide can help you put the experience of visiting a site in context.
 She or he can weave together your entire Israel journey and help you truly understand where you are.
 Your private tour guide brings your touring itinerary to life with stories, humor, insight, and background that you can’t get from reading plaques and signs.

 Dekel Tours does not bring tourists anyplace where we cannot guarantee your safety and security, such as military zones or other restricted locations.
 As an Israel-based company, we work with the Israeli government to ensure that our guests are safe; for this reason, we do not bring tourists into territories beyond Israeli authority (for example, Gaza).